 I am leading a group “AI for data-driven simulations” at the Institute for Machine Learning at the Johannes Kepler University (JKU) Linz.
-Additionally, I am a Chief Researcher at NXAI - our new European AI hub in Linz (Austria).
+Additionally, I am a Co-founder and Chief Scientist at Emmi AI - our push towards the data-driven revolution in science/engineering.

 I have obtained my PhD after working several years at the CMS experiment at CERN.
 During this time, I had the privilege of learning from brilliant minds from all around the world, and got the chance to co-author seminal papers in the realm of Higgs boson physics.
 In 2018, after completing my PhD, my career trajectory shifted towards machine learning, and I was fortunate to join the research group of Mr LSTM Sepp Hochreiter in Linz.
 Under Sepp’s mentorship, I delved into the intricacies of machine learning and modern deep learning over a span of 2.5 years.